 Working toward outcomes that are robust and transparent

-Qualitative researchers are often called upon to demonstrate the credibility of their findings—NVivo can help in the following ways:
+You can demonstrate the credibility of your findings in the following ways:

 - Was an issue or theme reported by more than one participant?
 Run a Matrix Coding query to see how many participants talked about a theme.